 John would give anything to stay human and marry Joan.
 While spending his last evening with her, he even has a brief vision of that future: a long and happy life and a peaceful death, secure in the knowledge that everyone he loves is safe.
 But even that future is illusory, as the aliens are closing in on John and will spread destruction across the galaxy if they win.
 John must sacrifice himself and become the Doctor, though he doesn't even know if any fragment of his identity will survive.

-, the Gallifreyan technique to hide in human form will become important again...
+Not much later, the Gallifreyan technique to hide in human form will become important again.
+Much later, though...

 - Be Careful What You Wish For: You want to live forever so badly?
 The Doctor can arrange that.

 - But Now I Must Go: Once the Family has been dealt with, the Doctor prepares to head off again, offering to take Joan with him.
-Given all that has happened entirely because he arrived to begin with, Joan is more than happy to see him leave.
+Given all that has happened, Joan is more than happy to see him leave.

 - Child Soldiers: The children at the school are armed with an array of machine guns and facing a very powerful enemy.
 When they realise they only shot down scarecrows, even the nastiest bully is relieved.
-Then it hits you, it's only one year later that those school kids are crawling through barbed wire and bullets.
+Then it hits you that it's only one year later that some of those school kids are crawling through barbed wire and bullets.